Zoles’ custom 3D printed insoles

-Zoles manufactures customized insoles around Europe using BCN3D printers, speeding up all the process and being able to save up to 80% of the total production costs with each pair.
-Based in Denmark, Zoles gives to their users an experience of increased comfort and performance when walking and running.
-The focus resides on producing customized footwear and shoe insoles.
-Thanks to 3D printing they are now able to fulfill all the requirements of their clients time and cost efficiently.
+Zoles manufactures are creating customized insoles all around Europe using BCN3D printers.
+Based in Denmark, Zoles provides its customers with increased comfort and performance while walking and running, by producing customized footwear and shoe insoles.
+Thanks to 3D printing, they are able to fulfill all the requirements of their clients time and cost efficiently.

-In order to solve this challenge, Zoles created 3D models of the customized insoles with their own foot analysis and insole design software.
-Then, using 3D printing was a natural next step to turn into physical models the created designs.
+To overcome this obstacle, Zoles create 3D models of customized insoles with their own foot analysis and insole design software.
+The next natural step was printing the models for a physical product.

-In June 2017, Zoles launched a 3D technology platform that enabled them to make customized insoles and shoes for their clinic customers in Denmark.
-After a great success, Zoles launched an online platform in August 2018 to let everybody order customized shoes and insoles.
-The user can take some pictures of his own feet and the software itself calculates how the shoe or insole should be to fit well.
+In June of 2017, Zoles launched a 3D technology platform that enabled them to make customized insoles and shoes for their clinic customers in Denmark.

-Zoles has now more than 250 users and the 3D printers will also give them the opportunity to provide local manufacturing with their shoe manufacturer partners in Europe.
+Now with more than 250 users, the 3D printers have given them the opportunity to provide local manufacturing with partners in Europe.